jon-harper/jon-harper.github.io/docs/abs/about.md

 ---
-title: 1.
+title: Part 1.
 About ABS
 summary: Material properties and considerations for printing with ABS.
 authors: Jon Harper
 date: 2023-05-19
 # hide: toc
 ---

-*ABS material properties and considerations in FDM 3D printing, page 1 of 3.*
+# Part 1: About ABS

 ## What is ABS?

 ABS is a type of thermoplastic.
 It does not have outstanding performance, but rather offers mostly good characteristics across a broad range.

 The name "acrylonitrile butadiene styrene" is an ingredient list, as ABS is made by polymerizing (chemically joining into long chains) these three materials, called *monomers*.
-Varying the ratio of each component produces slightly different characteristics.[^a3] Other polymers can be added to further tweak the final product's properties.
+Varying the ratio of each component produces slightly different characteristics.
+For this reason, properties of ABS and other polymers are often given within a range.
+Other polymers can be added to further tweak the final product's properties.

 ABS is noteworthy for being easy and affordable to manufacture.
 Because it is an amorphous polymer, when heated it can be extruded and molded like glass.
-It is machinable at room temperature and can be chemically welded with many solvents.
+It is machinable at room temperature and can be chemically welded with common solvents like acetone.
 Combining these techniques allows manufacturers multiple ways to fabricate parts with ABS and contributes to the popularity of ABS in manufacturing.

 <figure markdown>
 ![a hand holding plastic resin](img/resin.jpg)